HansLanda14ib/gestion-recette/README.md

 ## API Documentation

 Access the API documentation by visiting `/api-docs` on the running server.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests for improvements or new features.

-## License

-This project is licensed under the [MIT License](LICENSE).
+Ex : http://localhost:5001/api-docs